 In-cell Western blotting

 Following fixation and permeabilization, cells were rinsed in PBS, blocked with 1% fish gelatin in PBS for one hour at room temperature, then probed for alpha-tubulin and beta-actin overnight at 4°C. Samples were washed three times with PBS prior to incubation with AzureSpectra 550 and AzureSpectra 800 conjugated secondary antibodies for 60 minutes.

 Secondary antibodies were incubated along with RedDot™1 Nuclear Stain to normalize for total cell number.
 Plates were washed as previously described before imaging.

 After washing, the plate was imaged with the Sapphire using the Plate Focus Setting.

 HeLa cells were grown in a 96-well plate probed with alpha-tubulin and beta-actin antibodies followed by isotype appropriate secondary antibodies conjugated with AzureSpectra 550 and AzureSpectra 800 respectively.
 All wells were incubated with RedDot™1 Nuclear Stain to normalize for total cell number.
 Images were acquired using an Azure Biosystems Sapphire™ Biomolecular Scanner and are displayed in Figure 2.
 The representative image shown demonstrates the high level of sensitivity and specificity achievable.

-Performing in cell Western blotting on 96 well plates allows for accurate measurement of intracellular proteins expression in situ; and provides a high throughput methodology to assess multiple stimulations, end-points, proteins of interest and replicates on a single plate.
-By using NIR antibodies and the Sapphire the potential for in well multiplex analysis also exists offering further improvements to throughput.
+Performing in-cell Western blotting on 96 well plates allows for accurate measurement of intracellular proteins expression in situ and provides a high throughput methodology to assess multiple stimulations, end-points, proteins of interest and replicates on a single plate.
+By using NIR antibodies and the Azure Sapphire the potential for in-well multiplex analysis also exists offering further improvements to throughput.